 Zoom Photography Tip #5

-It’s all in the finger
+It’s all in the fingers

 Probably the most important part of any camera is the shutter button.
-Not many photographers know that your motion of pressing this button contributes to the quality of your final shot.
+Not all photographers know that your motion of pressing this button contributes to the quality of your final shot.
 While taking photos, many of us press the button with tremendous force.
 This shouldn’t be the case, especially with a zoom lens.
 This is because the force will torque your camera at the moment when the picture is being recorded.
 This can distort it and ruin a perfect shot.
 Therefore, use the right movement when pressing the button.
 Simply roll your finger back across the shutter button to take photographs.
 This activates it with as little force as possible.
-As a result, your zoom shots will emerge perfectly with no blur.
+As a result, your zoom photography shots will emerge perfectly with no blur.

 Zoom Photography Tip #6